 - This pesto pasta can be served warm or cold.

-- Feel free to add other vegetables such as chopped cucumber.
+- Feel free to add other vegetables such as chopped cucumber, zucchini, spinach, broccoli or mushrooms.

 - To make this recipe gluten free: use gluten free noodles.